esciencecenter-digital-skills/Natural-language-processing/episodes/04-transformers.md

 # BERT as a Language Model

 As mentioned before, one of the main pre-training tasks of BERT is Language Modeling.
-They model language by masking a token and using the whole context to predict it.
-We can therefore directly use BERT as a predictor for language completion:
+We can therefore directly use BERT as a predictor for word completion:

 ```python
 from transformers import pipeline